 According to FPL, the program will also provide an added benefit to agricultural communities that neighbor many of the solar sites by attracting native pollinators that help farmers grow crops.
 Additional plans may include building bird perches and bird boxes and creating water recharge opportunities.

 This partnership builds on FPL’s pilot pollinator program, which was initiated at three solar power plants that were completed in 2016.
-Approximately 15 acres of pollinator habitat were designated at the FPL Citrus Solar Energy Center in DeSoto County, FPL Babcock Solar Energy Center in Charlotte County and FPL Manatee Solar Energy Center in Manatee County.
+Approximately 15 acres of pollinator habitat was designated at the FPL Citrus Solar Energy Center in DeSoto County, FPL Babcock Solar Energy Center in Charlotte County and FPL Manatee Solar Energy Center in Manatee County.
 Pollinator-friendly wildflowers and other native plants were planted to provide fertile habitat for butterflies, bees and birds.